Poultry Mortality Composting Management Guide (B 1266)Download PDF

 - Now add a layer of bird carcasses.
 Arrange the carcasses in a single layer side by side, touching each other.
 Place carcasses no closer than 6 inches from the walls of the composter.
 Carcasses placed too near the walls will not compost as rapidly due to lower temperatures there and may cause in odorous liquids to seep from the compost pile.

 - A small amount of water may be needed after each carcass layer.
 Typically, thoroughly wetting the carcasses will add sufficient water to the mix to achieve the needed moisture level.
-If much water is needed, the litter is likely too dry and low in live bacteria.
+If a lot of water is needed, the litter is likely too dry and low in live bacteria.
 Using finished compost material or fresh litter directly out of the chicken house can prevent this situation.

-- Next, add a layer of litter.
-This layer should be twice as thick (8-10 inches) as the layer of carcasses underneath.
-If only a partial layer is needed for a day’s mortality, the portion used must still be covered with litter.
+- N ext, add a layer of litter.
+This layer should be twice as thick (6-8 inches) as the layer of carcasses underneath.
+If only a partial layer is needed for a day's mortality, the portion used must still be covered with litter.
 The rest of that layer can be used with subsequent mortality.

-- After completing the initial layer, add subsequent layers of carcasses, bulky ingredient and litter until a height not exceeding 5 to 6 feet is reached.
-The last layer will be a cap of 8-10 inches of litter.
-Compost piles limited to 5 to 6 ft in depth, with adequate porosity and moisture levels, do not pose a fire hazard.
-Keep in mind, however, the potential for spontaneous combustion as temperatures are monitored throughout the composting process.
-Excessive height can induce higher compost temperatures that exceed 170 degrees F and increase the chance of spontaneous combustion.
+- After completing the initial layer, add subsequent layers of carcasses, bulky ingredient, and litter until a height not exceeding 5 to 6 feet is reached.
+The last layer will be a cap of 10-12 inches of litter.
+Compost piles limited to 5 to 6 feet in depth, with adequate porosity and moisture levels, do not pose a fire hazard.
+Remember, however, the potential for spontaneous combustion as you monitor temperatures throughout the composting process.
+Excess height can cause higher compost temperatures (above 170 degrees F) and increase the chance of spontaneous combustion.

 - Larger birds may require extra care during composting.
 Additional water or carbon material may need to be added to better facilitate the decomposition process and additional heating cycles may be needed to produce an acceptable end product.

 Bin composters are designed to accommodate normal mortality.
-And while they may successfully handle above-average losses, they are not designed for catastrophic losses that can be caused by excessive heat, building collapse, highly pathogenic diseases, etc. Catastrophic losses can be successfully composted within carefully constructed and managed windrows.
-Information on composting catastrophic mortality can be obtained from the Cooperative Extension Service.
+And while they may successfully handle aboveaverage losses, they are not designed for catastrophic losses that can be caused by excessive heat, building collapse, highly pathogenic diseases, etc. Catastrophic losses can be successfully composted within carefully constructed and managed windrows.
+Information on composting catastrophic mortality can be obtained from your local Cooperative Extension office.

 Problems with operation of the composter can be solved by reapplying the concepts of good compost management.
 (See Troubleshooting Guide.)

 The heat produced by the microorganisms not only contributes to their own growth, but also speeds up the decomposition process and helps kill pathogenic microorganisms that may be present.
 For the composter to work properly, temperatures need to be higher than 130 degrees F. When oxygen becomes limited, the temperature of the compost will begin falling.
-By the time it drops to 130 degrees F (about 7 to 21 days after capping), the compost can be turned.
+When the compost temperature drops below 130 degrees F, the compost can be turned.
 Moving the material aerates the mixture and revives the microorganisms so another heat cycle can occur, leading to a more complete breakdown of the compost.
-The movement to a second cell will probably be necessary to get adequate decomposition if the birds exceed 4½ to 5 pounds.

-The compost temperature should again rise to 150 degrees F within days.
+The compost temperature should again rise above 130 degrees F within days.
 Delayed movement, poor aeration, poor mixing, or moisture above 60 percent or below 40 percent will prevent the mass from heating properly.

-Once the temperature determined by daily monitoring drops from 150 to 130 degrees F (7 to 21 days), the product can be moved again to await its use as a fertilizer and soil amendment in the same manner as poultry litter.
-Do not store finished compost with dry litter.
+Once the temperature determined by daily monitoring drops below 130 degrees F again, the product can be moved again to await its use as a fertilizer and soil amendment in the same manner as poultry litter.
+Do not store finished compost with fresh or dry litter.
 The interface between the moist and dry material is an ideal location for spontaneous combustion to occur.

 Rodents, scavenging animals and other pests are seldom a problem with a properly managed composter.
 The solid construction and concrete floor of the composter will discourage ground level entry.
 Habitual raiders can be kept from the compost with fencing or some other building material.
 Trapping of pests may be appropriate where legal.